 A mere 70 kilometers north of Chiang Mai on Highway 107, which leads to the town of Fang, lies the town

-of Chiang Dao, and the famous mountain of Doi Luang Chiang Dao, which at 2240 meters, is Thailand’s
+of Chiang Dao and the Doi Chiangdao mountain, which at 2225 m. altitude, is Thailand’s third highest peak.

 a place to enjoy the beauty of nature with the impressive backdrop of the majestic u-shaped limestone

 mountain.
 Trekking, mountain biking, visits to hill tribe villages, bird watching and a mellow atmosphere

 From the center of town, a road leads five kilometers west to the base of the mountain and the Chiangdao Caves.
 There are several chambers, the most visited main cave has electric lighting, but other require the services of a guide (100 Baht per group) with a lantern.
 Outside the caves lies a Buddhist monastery with legions of gigantic carp in natural pools, surrounded by pagodas and Buddha’s statues.

 A trek up the mountain is well worth considering— both the scenery while climbing and the views from the summit are superb.
 Many visitors, when they first see the imposing face of the mountain that overlooks the town, feel a powerful urge to experience it more fully.
 Although the climb is all on well-marked trails, this is a serious undertaking which entails spending a night on the top of the mountain.
 Since the mountain is part of the Chiang Dao Wildlife Sanctuary, the peak can be visited only from November until end-March.

 The Padeng Eco-Lodge in Chiang Dao can organize the hike to the summit of Doi Chiangdao, for groups of minimum 4 persons.
 This is not a regular trip, so send us an e-mail inquiry.

 Please find below ActiveThailand tours in the Chiangdao area